-I realised that there was an opportunity to publicly review the work of the Churches Education Commission through a local Google listing.
+I realised that there was an opportunity to publicly review the work of the Churches Education Commission (Now re-branded to Launchpad) through a local Google listing.
 I asked parents and interested parties from the Secular Education Network to post their reviews on the CEC listing.
 It was a great way to show them exactly what people thought of their “privileged” access to children in our non-religious state primary schools.

 They quickly went from a 5-star review to a 1.6 star listing after the barrage of complaints that followed.
 You can see some of the 1-star reviews they received here.

 For a business that gets genuinely bad reviews like these ones, the best option is to face them head on and respond to the reviewer honestly and defend their position if they can or try to make amends if they can’t.
 But the CEC didn’t respond that way.
 They responded by telling Google that the office had closed and removed the listing.
 Google apparently didn’t believe them as the listing quickly reappeared.